Can Your Locks be Rekeyed to Match an Existing Key?

 The figure below shows two of the most popular keyways in American, the Kwikset and Schlage.
 Their respective keys have raised and lowered spots so that it can slide into the keyway of its lock.
 I’ve highlighted in the figure, in black, the low spots of the key.
 You can see that the low spots of the Kwikset do NOT match the low spots of the Schlage.
 So it is impossible to slide a Kwikset key into a Schlage lock and a Schlage key into a Kwikset lock.
 These two locks cannot be rekeyed to match an existing key of the other.

-If the locks are the same keyway, you have the following options to rekey them:
+If the locks are the same keyway, you can rekey them using any of the following:

 - Buy a home rekey kit.
 If you want to take on the task of doing it yourself, rekey kits are available.
 But you should know rekeying does take some practice and patience.
 It may not be worth doing yourself if you only have one or two locks.